Want to drive more traffic to your website, but you’re having a hard time attracting new and returning visitors?

 16. Use Internal Links Wisely

-Internal links are an awesome way to not only send your visitors to more pages on your site, but they also can help your content rank in search.
+Internal links are an awesome way to not only send your visitors to more pages on your site, but they can also help your content rank in search.

 When Google’s crawlers visit your website, they crawl through all your links to index each page on your site.
 If you have internal links throughout your content, that can help those bots find and index everything.
 Plus, if you have a piece of content that’s ranking highly and you put some internal links into it to other articles, you can help those articles rank, too.